-But as a website manager I would implore you not to miss out on exploiting the advantages it can offer.
 Social media such as Twitter and Facebook can prove useful in marketing, but the big thing about Google+ at the moment is the impact it has on your Google search rankings.
-And nothing, but nothing, brings you to more people’s attention than decent Google search rankings.
-I would recommend anyone who wants to increase their visibility in Google (that’ll be everyone then) to spend some time with Google+.

 Here’s a subject I’ve covered many times, but I know you all like reminding about the top tips.
 So take a look at The Three Key Elements of Irresistible Email Subject Lines on Copyblogger.
 It gives half-a-dozen decent ideas, and as ever, if only one or two stick in your mind next time you’re writing a broadcast email, it’ll have been worth the effort.

 All of us involved in marketing have to do some copywriting.
 Some of us have to do it all.
 There are many books and articles on how to improve your writing style, but few people can take in everything they have to say.
 I find the best way to improve is to read one of these every now and then, to choose one suggestion, and to try to incorporate that into your writing.
 That’s why I’ll point you towards a good copywriting article every few weeks here.
 Read it, and… Read More »Oh, get to the point…

 I’ve discussed how to write killer headlines, titles and subject lines on several occasions in the past.
 But while getting people to read your article or message is essential, you can throw away the good work if the copy itself doesn’t match up to the quality of the headline which got them there.
 Copyblogger recently made a good attempt at outlining a step-by-step approach to achieving this in Beyond Headlines: How to Get Your Audience to Read Every Word.
 Start off with a statement that the reader will agree with;… Read More »Writing copy which lives up to the headline